-Home-grown conserved forages are usually the most economical feeds for housed sheep, or when grass quality or quantity is limited in the field.
+Home-grown conserved forages are usually the most economic feeds for housed sheep, or when grass quality or quantity is limited in the field.

 The nutritional value of forages can vary widely, even between batches made in the same year.
 So it is important to have them analysed by a reputable laboratory, so supplementation can be matched to them.
+Visit beefandlamb.ahdb.org.uk for a list of companies that offer forage analysis.